thechosen1xxx/code-examples/README.md

 #### Task 2
 Given the table below, improve the structure of this database (adjust fields, data format, tables, order, field types, etc).
+>Hint: you should have more than one table.

 ```sql
 CREATE TABLE employee_info (